Oops and Daisies

 June 26, 2018 by lizsfhall@gmail.com

 Let me preface this post by saying this: when I saw these beautiful bullet journal designs on Pinterest I thought, Cool idea, but I don’t think I’d EVER have the time to do that!
-But, the trend of bullet journals kept catching my eye, and the whole concept totally had me intrigued.
+Even so, the trend of bullet journals kept catching my eye, and the whole concept totally intrigued me.

 Bullet journal key